-Pilot jobs are currently available to fly the B787 in Amsterdam, Auckland, Beijing, Brisbane, Frankfurt, Guangzhou, Xiamen, Hanoi, Ho Chi Minh City, London, Los Angeles, Melbourne, Paris, Sydney, Vancouver and more.
+Pilot jobs are currently available to fly the B787 in Amsterdam, Auckland, Beijing, Brisbane, Frankfurt, Guangzhou, Xiamen, Hanoi, Ho Chi Minh City, London, Los Angeles, Melbourne, Paris, Sydney, Taipei, Vancouver and more.

 For pilots looking to transition to the Boeing 787 aircraft, this fleet presents an excellent career opportunity.
 With over 670 B787’s already delivered, and a further 1300 on order, the B787 is an established and fast-growing fleet, likely to be operated by major airlines well into the future.
 The B787 shares a type rating with the B777, creating excellent transition opportunities for pilots.